4shivv/sleep-calculator/README.md

 ## Sleep Science

-This calculator is built on evidence-based sleep research:
+Slumber is built on evidence-based sleep research:

 - Each sleep cycle consists of NREM and REM stages and lasts approximately 90 minutes
 - The average adult needs 4-6 complete sleep cycles per night (6-9 hours)